 - Regulatory functions, especially when it’s commerce banks dealing with people’s savings and credits

-But things get even more complicated when we think about the regulatory side of the equation.
+Now, think about the regulatory side of the equation.
 Although central banks act as regulatory authorities in their own countries, they are not doing it all by themselves.
-They are a part of the global financial ecosystem and need to cooperate with all sorts of financial institutions worldwide.
+Being a part of the global financial ecosystem and need to cooperate with all sorts of financial institutions worldwide.
 This means that central banks simply cannot fight on their own and do whatever they please.
 Regulatory coordination is not a local matter, it’s international.

 Unfortunately, governments and institutions are not always as fast and productive as tech companies.
 They cannot casually keep up with the progress.
 And most importantly, they are not fond of bowing to someone else’s interests apart from their own.